 We also will offer Temple Micah members a variety of options—from indoor services in the sanctuary, outdoor services in the tent, and online streaming— to participate in the way that feels most comfortable for them.

 It depends on the service you would like to attend.
-This year, registration to attend our in-person Erev Rosh Hashanah, Rosh Hashanah morning, Kol Nidre, and Yom Kippur morning services are open to members who have pledged for the 2022-2023 membership year, along with their non-member guests.
+This year, registration to attend our in-person Erev Rosh Hashanah, Rosh Hashanah morning, Kol Nidre, and Yom Kippur morning services are open to members who have pledged for the upcoming membership year, along with their non-member guests.
 Pledged members will receive registration links via email during the first week of August.
+The registration form will close on Friday, September 20.

-Services that do NOT required registration and are open to everyone include:
+Services that do NOT require registration and are open to everyone include:

-In addition, members and nonmembers are invited to participate online.
-To receive links to all of our online, live streamed services, please complete this brief form.
+In addition, everyone is welcome to participate online.
+To receive links to all of our online, live streamed services, please complete this form (opens August 5).
 Live streamed services include:

-Everyone is invited to participate in services online.
-To receive links to all of our online, live streamed services, please complete this brief form.
+Everyone is welcome to participate online.
+To receive links to all of our online, live streamed services, please complete this form (opens August 5).
 Live streamed services include:

 In addition, the following in-person services are open to all, no registration required:

-Yes, members who have pledged for the 2022-2023 membership year are welcome to purchase tickets for non-member guests at the following services:
+Yes, members who have pledged for the upcoming membership year are welcome to purchase registration for non-member guests ($125/adult; $36/youth 13-21; Free 12 and under) at the following services: